fourjuaneight/dotfiles/README.md

 # Dotfiles

 Files and scripts for configuring a development and terminal enviromant on macOS and Linux.
-Which _should_ also work with [Codespaces](https://github.com/features/codespaces) as well.
+Which _should_ also work with [Codespaces](https://github.com/features/codespaces).
+Don't @ me.

 ---